4PH1

 - Continue adding masses in 100 g steps until all five are loaded

 - Carefully remove the masses one at a time and check that the spring returns to its original length.
-If it does not, it has been stretched beyond its limit of proportionality and the run must be repeated with a fresh spring
+If it does not, it has been stretched beyond its and the run must be repeated with a fresh spring

 - Repeat the whole sequence three times and take the mean of the three readings at each load